ZJU-FAST-Lab/GCOPTER/README.md

 ## Updates

+* **July 20, 2022** - Released my thesis in chinese with detailed and up-to-dated methodology about corridor generation, multicopter dynamics, trajectory planning, and so on.

 * **Mar 11, 2022** - A minimal but non-trivial example for global kinodynamic planning is released.
 Modules for trajectory optimization, quadcopter dynamics with nonlinear drags, [fast iterative region inflation for corridor generation](https://github.com/ZJU-FAST-Lab/GCOPTER/blob/main/gcopter/include/gcopter/firi.hpp), non-uniform MINCO (s=3), etc., are released.

 * **Mar 15, 2022** - Released non-uniform MINCO for s=2 and s=4.